 - Travel insurance (mandatory if traveling to Cuba)

 - Tourist cards ($10USD)if traveling to Dominican Republic with Sunwing Airlines

 - Departure taxes ($20USD) if traveling to Dominican Republic with Sunwing or Signarture Vacations

 - Hotel transfers for packages with WestJet to USA (with exception to Honolulu)

 - Buffet made to order food stations for breakfast, lunch and dinner daily

 - 24 hr snacks

-- Specialty restaurants for dinner with reservations
+- Specialty restaurants for dinner; no reservations required

 - Domestic & Imported beverages